 Built upon both financial management principles and theories of micro- and macro-economics, this senior level study of healthcare economics provides a framework for the healthcare manager to analyze the healthcare marketplace and assess potential for profitability.
-Pre-requisites include 6 hours of economics and 6 hours of healthcare finance, or, permission of the Director of the Healthcare Administration program.
 This course is cross-listed as HCA 4370.
+Prerequisites include 6 hours of economics and 6 hours of healthcare finance, or, permission of the Director of the Healthcare Administration program.

-15.04.15 Education
+16.04.15 Education

 EDU 2102 History and Philosophy of Lutheran Ed.
 1,0 Entry level course taken usually during the sophomore year.
 Topics center on the systemic development of the Lutheran tradition of education in America to the present .
 Emphasis will be placed on the present status and future trends of the Lutheran Church-Missouri Synod school system.
 Students will develop an awareness of the role and the commitment necessary to become and remain a Lutheran school teacher.
 Required of students seeking Lutheran Teacher Diploma.
+Prerequisite: Admission to the Teacher Ed Program.